don-ciccio/bitemein/src/posts/shopify-biteme-in-restaurant-booking.md

 BiteMe In stands out as a comprehensive solution that grows with your restaurant business.
 The app's focus on automation and real-time management helps restaurants operate more efficiently while providing customers with a smooth, professional booking experience.

 Whether you're running a small cafe or managing multiple restaurant locations, BiteMe In adapts to your needs without requiring technical expertise or complex setup procedures.
+Our Pro plan now supports up to 5 locations, making it perfect for restaurant groups or businesses with several branches that need centralized reservation management.

 ---